Last Updated on January 22, 2024 by Sharon Advik

-So having an ultra-wide angle to focus everyone in the frame while using the gimbal is a perfect match.
+So, an ultra-wide angle to focus everyone in the frame while using the gimbal is a perfect match.

 This lens is very sharp.

-This lens has a constant aperture of F 2.8, so you don’t have to worry about the arbitrary changes while zooming in and out.
+This lens has a constant aperture of F 2.8, so you don’t have to worry about arbitrary changes while zooming in and out.

-You will blur out the background if the subject and focus are far away enough from the background.
+You will blur out the background if the subject and focus are far away from the background.
 That’s just how ultra-zoom works.

-That is perfect if you are in a tight space and want to capture as much as you can.
+That is perfect if you are in a tight space and want to capture as much as possible.